tweag/nickel/rfcs/006-package-management.md

 Instead of hardcoding `main.ncl`, we could say that every file in the package's top-level directory is publicly accessible.
 Package authors could keep implementation details private by putting code in subdirectories.

+### Alternative: namespace the import tool

+Our initial intention for packaging was to allow for the usage of multiple different package management tools.
+This RFC only proposes one such tool, but maybe the import syntax could be designed with other tools in mind.
+For example, it could be `import foo from electroplate` with the idea that future nickel versions might add, say, `import foo from nix-flake`.

+## CLI interface

+We will add a new CLI tool (called `plate`) that wraps the nickel CLI and adds package management.
+It will offer a superset of the nickel CLI's commands and arguments.
+For example, `plate eval foo.ncl` is the same as `nickel eval foo.ncl`, except that it reads the manifest file, prepares the dependencies, and makes them available to the nickel interpreter before evaluating.

+### Alternative: built-in package management

+We could build package management straight into the nickel CLI.
+This might be more convenient and more discoverable, but it comes with stability hazards: we might want to evolve the `plate` interface more rapidly than the `nickel` one.
+Building in package management would also bloat the nickel CLI.

+### Alternative: two-stage interface

+Rather than wrapping the original `nickel` CLI, the `plate` command could *prepare* the packages for `nickel`, which would be in charge of loading them.
+The workflow would then be `plate install` followed by `nickel eval foo.ncl`.
+This would be more like how `npm` or `poetry` work (whereas the wrapping interface is more similar to `cargo`).

 ## Kinds of dependencies